aylaIssi/aylaIssi/README.md

 ### Hi👋
-🚀 I'm Ayla, a data aficionado with a fervor for unraveling insights from the intricacies of data.
+🚀 I'm Ayla, a data scientist who loves exploring and understanding data intricacies to uncover valuable insights.
 As an aspiring data scientist, I'm dedicated to harnessing the transformative power of data for strategic decision-making and innovative problem-solving.

 ### 🔍 Areas of Focus: